inkytonik/dsinfo/README.md

 long as it returns the correct type.

 The macro implementation is provided by `makeTwoArgsWithName`.
-Most of the work is done by the dsname routine called `makeWithName`.
+Most of the work is done by the dsname routine called `makeCallWithName`.

       import org.bitbucket.inkytonik.dsname.DSName.makeWithName

       def makeTwoArgsWithName (c : Context) (i : c.Expr[Int], s : c.Expr[String]) : c.Expr[TwoArgs] =
-        makeWithName (c) ("TwoArgsMaker", "mkTwoArgs")
+        makeCallWithName (c) ("TwoArgsMaker", "mkTwoArgs")

     }